shirhatti/EntityFramework.Docs/ef/efcore-vs-ef6/choosing.md

 ---
 uid: efcore-vs-ef6/choosing
 ---
+# Which One Is Right for You

+> [!WARNING]
-Caution: This documentation is for EF Core.
+> This documentation is for EF Core.
 For EF6.x and earlier release see [http://msdn.com/data/ef](http://msdn.com/data/ef).

-# Which One Is Right for You

 The following information will help you choose between Entity Framework Core and Entity Framework 6.x.